Noncommutative Bennett and Rosenthal inequalities: Improved noncommutative Rosenthal's inequality

-In particular, for $C={\sqrt{p}}/{\log p}$, we obtain $f(p)\ge {2c_1^{-1}p}/\log p$, which recovers the best constants obtained in \cite{JSZ}. \mar Example \ref{exrp} and Remark \ref{oppr} yield the following result. \begin{theorem} Under the hypotheses of Theorem \ref{rosnc}, assume that for some functions $A(p)$ and $B(p)$.
-Then we have: \begin{enumerate} \item[i)] The best possible order of the lower bound for $A(p)$ is $\sqrt{p}$, which cannot be improved even if the order of $B(p)$ is increased. \item[ii)] If $~\Omega(p/\log p)=A(p)=O(p^\beta)$ where $\beta\ge 1$, then the best possible order of $B(p)$ is $p/\log p$. \end{enumerate} \end{theorem} The point here is that the random selector model attains the worst case in the noncommutative Rosenthal inequality.
-In the commutative case, i) was proved by Pinelis and Utev in \cite{PU}.
+The point here is that the random selector model attains the worst case in the noncommutative Rosenthal inequality.
+In the commutative case, (i)~was proved by Pinelis and Utev in \cite{PU}.
 Later, Pinelis proved much stronger results which give different combinations of best constants in the martingale version of Rosenthal inequality in the context of Banach spaces.
 We refer the interested reader to \cite{Pin} for more details.
 We thank Pinelis for pointing this out to us.